orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathx.rst

 band 1 values from the first input.
 Note that curly brackets must be used in order to select the desired band indices.

-** Function dotpr ** This function allows the dot product between two vectors or matrices (actually in our case, a kernel and a neighbourhood of pixels):
+**Function dotpr** This function calculates the dot product between two vectors or matrices (actually in our case, a kernel and a neighbourhood of pixels):